-Forest Health Greenhouse Gas Reduction Fund for large forest acreage (thousands) projects to proactively restore forest health in order to reduce greenhouse gases, to protect upper watersheds.
-CalFire
+Forest Health Grants for projects to proactively restore forest health in order to reduce greenhouse gases, to protect upper watersheds.
+Managed by CalFire.

 - Environmental Quality Incentives Program (EQIP) cost share program to help landowners improve ecosystems including reforestation, soil erosion control and water quality protection.

-- Disaster Set-Aside Program (DSA) available to producers who suffered losses as a result of a natural disaster and is intended to relieve immediate and temporary financial stress.
+- Disaster Set-Aside Program (DSA) fact sheet available to producers who suffered losses as a result of a natural disaster and is intended to relieve immediate and temporary financial stress.
 USDA FSA

 - Emergency Asst for Livestock, Honeybee and Farm Raised Fish (ELAP) losses due to disease, adverse weather or other conditions, such as blizzards and wildfires, not covered by other agricultural disaster assistance programs.
 USDA FSA

-- Emergency Loan Program to help producers recover from production and physical losses due to drought, flooding, other natural disasters or quarantine.
-USDA FSA
+- Emergency Farm Loan Program to help producers recover from production and physical losses due to drought, flooding, other natural disasters or quarantine.
+ELP fact sheet USDA FSA

 - Livestock Forage Disaster Program (LFP) grazing losses due to a qualifying drought condition during the normal grazing period for the county.
-USDA FSA
+LFP fact sheet USDA FSA

 California IBank: Low interest and state-guaranteed business loans and microloans affected by the fires.
 Small businesses, including small farms, nurseries, agriculture-related enterprises and nonprofits that have suffered an economic loss and/or physical damage may apply for the Disaster Relief Loan Guarantee Program (DRLGP) which offers loans up to $1 million for Disaster Relief Borrowers.
 IBank is offering micro loans from $500 to $10,000 to businesses in declared disaster and emergency areas through its Jump Start Loan Program.